 WordPress by itself offers a complete content management system for adding pages, menus, media items, blog posts, and more.
 Every part of your site is managed by WordPress, but that doesn’t mean the necessary design is already in place.

 In fact, it’s quite the opposite.
 A blank WordPress installation comes with a default theme that’s plain and simple.
 You even have the option to strip out this default theme and construct a website from scratch.
 However, doing so would require advanced coding skills.
 Not to mention, even experienced developers may see this as a waste of time, since much of the design work has already been done for you with a theme.
+If you’re browsing the web and come across a theme you like, you can use our theme detector tool to identify the theme.

 WordPress has the tools for manipulating a website, but it doesn’t have much in terms of frontend design built into it.
 That’s where a theme comes into play.
 A theme adds beauty and style to your website in the form of colors, fonts, and formatting.
 It allows you to have special navigational menus and headers, along with overall niche designs such as membership website themes or online stores.